 We were heading to Anchorage to stay at the My Place Hotels location there, and I had also read that Alaska had a lot of particular rules, which all turned out to be the same as the ones Canada has.
+This whole process is nowhere near as tricky as you may believe!
+Read on to find out exactly what you need and what you don’t when crossing the Canadian border.

 What You Don’t Need

 One of the things that I saw the most was that each of our pets would have to have a health certificate before crossing into Canada.
 This means that before entering the country, each pet that you would be bringing would need to be examined by a veterinarian and they would need to issue a health certificate.
+From my research, this seems to be an expensive process.

 What You Do Need